2001 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the northeast Pacific in 2001.
-The names not retired from this list were used again in the 2007 Pacific hurricane season.
-This is the same list used for the 1995 season except for Ivo, which replaced Ismael.
+The following list of names was used for named storms that formed in the North Pacific east of 140°W during 2001.
+This is the same list used for the 1995 season except for Ivo, which ultimately replaced Ismael.
 A storm was named Ivo for the first time in 2001.
-Names that were not assigned are marked in gray.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 2001 are shown below, however none of them were used.
+For named storms that form in the North Pacific between 140°W and the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed in the central North Pacific in 2001.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Retirement

-After the season had begun the names Adolph and Israel (the original replacement for Ismael) were retired for political considerations, after a row brewed over the use of their names.
-They were replaced with Alvin and Ivo for the 2007 season, though the latter was used for the first time during this season.
+After the 2001 season had begun the name Adolph was retired, and Israel, the original replacement for Ismael, was permanently withdrawn, both for political considerations, after controversy arose over their use.
+Adolph, already used in 2001, was replaced with Alvin starting with the 2007 season, while Israel was replaced with Ivo before having to take a turn in the 2001 name rotation.

 Season effects

-This is a table of all the storms that formed in the 2001 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2001 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2001 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2001 USD.